Four of Swords tarot card meaning

 In the long run, the Four of Swords encourages you to strike a lasting balance between thought and action.
 Being able to rely on your reasoning is a precious tool that helps you solve problems and decide what is really important to you in life.
 Nevertheless, it must always produce concrete results that can be felt in the world outside your brain.
 With practice, you will achieve this much sought-after harmony.

-Interpretation of The Four of Swords upright
+Four of Swords upright

 In its most frequent interpretation, the Four of Swords announces a period of calm after a particularly turbulent phase.
 For the seeker, this draw invites them to spend some time in their inner world, which will give them the chance to take stock of their life and recharge their batteries.
 A human being's life is naturally cyclical.
 Although some people choose to constantly rush forwards, it is actually much wiser to sometimes take a breather.